-Ensuring A Fair Division Of Property
+Ensuring an Equal Division of Property

 California is a community property state.
 This means that each spouse owns 50 percent of all assets acquired during the marriage.
-It also means that if the parties incurred debts, then each spouse owes 50 percent of those, also.
+It also means that if the parties incurred debts, each spouse owes 50 percent of those, also.
 Although this concept sounds simple, it can be quite complex.
-Certain property, like an inheritance or an asset owned before the marriage, will likely be considered separate property and excluded from the community property division.
+Certain assets, like an inheritance or an asset owned before the marriage, will likely be considered separate property and excluded from the community property division.

-How California Courts Award Assets
+How the Orange County Courts Divide and Award Assets

 The equal division rule has one important exception.
 Divorce courts have the authority to divide the community property unequally if the estate has a negative net value.